frankframework/frank-manual/docs/source/deploying/tomcatDatabase.rst

           maxIdle="3"
           validationQuery="select 1" />

+   In the first tutorial you installed text editor ``nano``, so you can use it now if you want.

 #.
 Enter ``exit`` to leave the Frank!Framework container.
 Restart it using the following commands: ::

    > docker stop tomcat-frank